reycuba0918/Group-Password-Generator/README.md

 # Group Password Generator
-This project is a command-line application that employs multithreading to populate a hash-set with words from a specified .txt file, referred to as a Dictionary.
-Subsequently, it leverages multithreading to access this hash set and generate a series of random passwords.
+This project is a command-line application that employs multithreading to populate a hash set with words from a specified .txt file, referred to as a Dictionary.
+Subsequently, it leverages multithreading to access the previously mentioned hash set and generate a series of random passwords.

 ## Required Flags
 * -p n: specifies the number(n) of threads that will be used to grab words from the provided file and put them in the hash set.